I feel invaded a lot. I assume most of us do.

 Except, it wasn’t.
 Hundreds of thousands of “harmless statements”, on any number of subjects, piled up over time in a society that doesn’t question or examine them, leads to a really twisted culture.
 One that reviles overweight people, that fat shames, that blames diabetics for their disease and thus provides them with inadequate medical care.
 One that teaches people to hate their bodies.
 One that makes it OK for someone to roll their eyes and immediately dismiss anything that I say after I declare myself a feminist.
 One that teaches women to feel guilty when men harass them; one where women are victims or horrific assault.
 One that uses words like “gay” or “retarded” as offensive slang.
 One whose apathy, on this and any number of subjects, is reprehensible.
 Absolutely, utterly reprehensible.

-Also: who the fuck says “sweets”?
+Also: who says “sweets”?
 Is this a goddamn 18th Century novel?